 TSU-AFES enters as finalist for 2020 Government Best Practice Recognition

-Tarlac State University’s Automated Faculty Evaluation System (AFES) is among the 26 finalists out of 73 entries in the 2020 Government Best Practice Recognition (GBPR) organized by the Development Agency of the Philippines (DAP).
+Tarlac State University’s Automated Faculty Evaluation System (AFES) is among the 26 finalists out of 73 entries in the 2020 Government Best Practice Recognition (GBPR) organized by the Development Academy of the Philippines (DAP).

 As finalist, the best practice was virtually presented to a panel of judges on October 23, 2020 where the top 10 best practices were chosen.